Secure Greater Funding for a Better Treatments and Programs as well as a Cure

 - Advocate to the Florida Legislature and the Governor the importance of epilepsy funding and the need for funding increases for Floridians with epilepsy.

 - EFOF will work with the national Epilepsy Foundation in Congress and the White House to support a strong fiscal environment that provides a safety net of programs for people with epilepsy and related conditions.
-Our top priority programs for funding increases are:

 - Advocate for reasonable access to affordable and quality epilepsy care and treatments in public and private health insurance.

 - Doctor prescribed medications is available and affordable to those with epilepsy.

 - Support protections that ensure people with epilepsy can rely on the commercial insurance and pharmacy coverage benefits that they are marketed and sold for that health plan year.

 - Support and advocate for research and legislation for the implementation and access of medical marijuana for patients’ with epilepsy.